shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 r = \theta ^ k
 $$

-Equivalently, the Cartesian coordinates are given by:
+Equivalently, the Cartesian coordinates would be:

 $$
 \begin{cases}